oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 templates together into a service topology graph.
 However, it may not always be possible to define all node templates for a given service topology within a single service template.
-For example, modular design practices may dictate that different service subcomponents be modelled using separate service templates.
+For example, modular design practices may dictate that different service sub-components be modelled using separate service templates.
 This may result in relationships that need to be established across multiple service templates.
 Additionally, relationships may need to target components